BrandonJhonn/api-rest-netcore-started/README.md

 #### Features:
 ***
 A list of features that you can found in this project:
-* Creación de Modelos y Contexto de Datos
+* Creation of Models and Data Contexts
-* Migracion de datos en Base de Datos PostgreSQL
+* Migration of data in DataBase PostgreSQL
-* Construcción de servicios CRUD con [aspnet-codegenerator]
+* Construction of CRUD's Services with [aspnet-codegenerator]

 #### Dependencies